wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 == Changelog ==

 = 2.9.2 =
 - Added additional item info to the request parameter that is sent to PayPal.
-It show more info about the item when you view the transaction in your PayPal account.
+It will show more info about the item when you view the transaction in your PayPal account.
 Thanks to @kingpg

 = 2.9.1 =
 - Added a credit card icon next to the paypal checkout selection radio button.